abington/Crypt/README.md

 </pre>

-By default, on \*nix based machines, the seed that you supply on construction is mixed with the mac address of the machine that the code is running on.
+By default, on \*nix based machines, the seed that you supply on construction is mixed with the mac address of the machine that the code is running on, if it can be found.
 This ensures that only that machine can encrypt and decrypt a given value.
 If you do not want this, say for instance that you are running on load balanced machines and storing in a central database, you can switch it off: